Guccione's Geriatric Physical Therapy, 4th Edition

 - NEW!
 Chapter on functional outcomes and assessment lists relevant scores for the most frequently used tests.

 - NEW!
-Chapter on psychosocial aspects of aging give students a well-rounded view of the social and mental conditions commonly affecting their geriatric patients.
+Chapter on psychosocial aspects of aging provides a well-rounded view of the social and mental conditions commonly affecting geriatric patients.

 - NEW!
 Chapter on frailty covers a wide variety of interventions to optimize treatment.